 - Touch the Spot: You can feel the spot, because this can tell you a lot about the age of the water damage.
 A new spot will be wet but your drywall or ceiling will still be strong, while an old spot will be mushy and squishy since your material would have absorbed a good amount of water.

-- Look for Rings: You know how rings on a tree indicate the age of the tree?
-The same method can be used towards spots created by water.
-An old water spot will have rings around it.
-They can also be discolored since the spot gets wet then dries and gets wet again then dries again, etcetera.
-A new spot will be dark with zero rings circling it.
+- Look for Rings: Remember how rings on a tree show how old a tree is?
+The same idea can be used towards water spots.
+An old water spot is going to have rings around it.
+They can also be discolored since the spot gets soaked then dries and gets soaked again then dries again, etcetera.
+A new spot will be dark with no rings around it.